 Applications must meet the applicable underwriting criteria in QAP Section VIII.

-1. applicant experience

-Developer and Owner

-The Applicant must:

-have been listed in an awarded application(s) as a developer (may be a joint venture); and

-be serving as a managing member or general partner in the ownership entity
+applicant, Developer, Consultant experience

-for at least one LIHTC property in Kansas or three LIHTC properties in other states.
-The Applicant’s involvement may be through a single purpose LLC or limited partnership.
+The Applicant, Developer, or Consultant must have been listed in an awarded application(s) as a developer (may be a joint venture) for at least one LIHTC property in Kansas or three LIHTC properties in other states.
+The involvement of the Applicant, Developer or Consultant may be through a single purpose LLC or limited partnership.
+KHRC may require proof of experience.

+An Applicant, Developer, and/or Consultant that has never been allocated tax credits in the state of Kansas is only eligible to receive an award of tax credits for one (1) project submitted under the QAP until the awarded development has been issued form(s) 8609.

 Properties

-The LIHTC property or properties must:
+To satisfy the experience requirements stated above, the LIHTC property or properties must:

-have been placed-in-service between January 1, 2013, and December 31, 2022; and
+have been placed-in-service between January 1, 2014, and December 31, 2023; and

-not be in material noncompliance with any applicable affordable rental housing program requirements.
+not be in material noncompliance with any applicable affordable rental housing program requirements

 Determined at preliminary application.